qlik-oss/core-website/README.md

-# Information repository
+# Frontira Information

-This is the top-level repo containing general information around this project; concepts, specifications, examples, can be found here (or linked to from here).
+This is the top-level repo containing general information around the Frontira product; concepts, specifications, examples, can be found here (or linked to from here).

 ## Terminology